-This blog was primarily started as a way of recording my travels and life happenings in an attempt to keep friends and family in the loop.
-Since embarking on my journey in 2009, I have had an amazing opportunity to see the world, meet incredible and inspiring people, and enjoy experiences that I never thought possible.
-I hope that in addition to chronicling my adventures this blog will serve to inspire other young travelers looking to embark on their personal journeys.
-It’s an amazingly rewarding experience and it’s totally 100% doable!
-As you’ll see from my experiences, it doesn’t take a lot of money, just some thought, some planning and willingness to take everything (even the one-star hotels in Istanbul) as an exciting learning experience.
+In 2009, I embarked on a journey.
+I left my home in California to begin graduate school in the UK and at that moment, life changed.
+Since that time, I have had an amazing opportunity to see the world, meet incredible and inspiring people, and enjoy experiences that I never thought possible.
+As you’ll see from my experiences, it doesn’t take a lot of money, just some planning, a bit of flexibility and willingness to take everything – even the one-star hotels in Istanbul — as an exciting learning experience.

 Bon voyage, travelers!